 Children who are entered on the SEND register will have an Individual Learning Plan (ILP) (Appendix 3).
-The targets on this plan are written in a co-productive way with the child, their parents/carers and all staff involved in supporting the child to meet these targets, which are the stepping stones to the future outcomes for each individual child.
+The targets on this plan are written in a co-productive way with the child, their parents/carers and staff involved in supporting the child to meet these targets.